 This CDE is All About Type 2 and You

-Megan Muñoz is a Certified Medical-Surgical Registered Nurse and a Certified Diabetes Educator based in Cedar Rapids, Iowa.
-She works with a wide range of people living with all types of diabetes in both the inpatient and outpatient setting.
-Megan recently started a blog for people with Type 2 diabetes to provide a common sense and actionable resource for those living with Type 2 diabetes.
+Megan Muñoz is a certified medical-surgical registered nurse and a certified diabetes educator based in Cedar Rapids, Iowa.
+She works with a wide range of people living with all types of diabetes in both inpatient and outpatient settings.
+Megan recently started a blog for people with type 2 diabetes to provide a common sense and actionable resource for those living with type 2 diabetes.
 Strength and resiliency are two qualities she recognizes and admires in all people living with diabetes.
-Currently, Megan is the host of Type2andYou with Meg, the only Type 2 diabetes podcast by a Certified Diabetes Educator.
+Currently, Megan is the host of Type2andYou with Meg, the only type 2 diabetes podcast by a certified diabetes educator.

 Read more about how Megan uses her work to improve the lives of those with diabetes, including some changes you can make today.

 Tell us about your work as a certified diabetes educator.
 What inspired you to get help people with Type 2 diabetes?

 I’ve been a nurse going on eight years now, and have worked as a diabetes educator most of my career.
 This includes both inpatient (hospital) and outpatient (clinic) work.
 I have the privilege of working with people with type 1 or type 2 diabetes, as well as those with gestational diabetes.
 I see a range of people, from newly diagnosed to those using the full extent of diabetes technologies like insulin pumps and continuous glucose monitors.
 We also use protocols in our clinic and hospital that allow me and the other certified diabetes educators (CDEs) I work with to adjust insulin and other diabetes medications.
 This helps people with diabetes achieve the doses they need much more quickly.